AmyShafer/Amy-U-Shafer-Portfolio/README.md

 ## Technologies

-This website was built and refactored using HTML and CSS.
+This website was built using JavaScript, jQuery, BootStrap, HTML, and CSS.

 Users do not need setup.